Prunus mume: Japanese varieties

 In Japan, ornamental Prunus mume cultivars are classified into yabai (wild), hibai (red), and bungo (Bungo Province) types.
 The bungo trees are also grown for fruit and are hybrids between Prunus mume and apricot.
 The hibai trees have red heartwood and most of them have red flowers.
 The yabai trees are also used as grafting stock.
-Among yabai trees, Nankoume is very popular variety in Japan, and which fruits are mainly used for making Umeboshi.
+Among yabai trees, Nankoume is a very popular variety in Japan, and whose fruits are mainly used for making umeboshi.